GClarte/SignLanguagesPhylogeny/README.md

 # "datasets"

 Contains the datasets used for the experiments presented in the papers.
+The data consists in a csv file, where each line corresponds to a word, the first columns describe the meanings and language they belong to.

+# "Results"

+Contains the resulting samples of trees (EBNZ_1.nex, EBNZ_2.nex and Asia.nex), and the resulting consensus trees (EBNZ_1_annote.nex, EBNZ_2_annote.nex and Asia_annote.nex).
+We did not include the full output of the SMC as the weight would be too important.

 # Reproducing the results of the papers

 The R files at the root corresponds to the different experiments carried in the papers:
 - AsieLS.R corresponds to the code for the study of the Asian dataset
 - EuropeBNZLS.R corresponds to the code for the study of the European and British-New Zealand languages.

+It is sufficient to launch these files to reproduce the results.
+We recommend using a large cluster as the running time is about a day with 40 cores, for this it is required to check the last lines of the code to change the number of cores used.

 # Using the code